 Father's House Ghana Today

 You may have noticed symbols on some of our pages.
-In Africa, these are called Andikras and are visual symbols that describe a specific idea or represent a concept.
+In West Africa, these are called Andikras and are visual symbols that describe a specific idea or represent a concept.
 We’ve created a reference guide below explaining what these symbols represent, and how they tie into the Father's House Ghana mission and goals.

 EBAN means “fence”— Traditionally in Ghana, a home surrounded by a fence is seen as an ideal residence.
 As the fence separates and secures the family from the outside, it provides safety and protection to those within its walls.
 Father’s House Ghana exists as a place of refuge from the harsh realities our resident children have experienced in the world.
 Within our walls, the security that can only be found through the love of God creates an ideal environment to foster healing, growth and self-confidence in the children who call Father's House Ghana “home.”
-You can find this symbol on the homepage and is the logo for Father's House Ghana.
+You can find this symbol on the homepage and as the logo for Father's House Ghana.